 After graduating from Cornell University, Dr. Bork completed her Doctor of Veterinary Medicine at Kansas State University.
 She went on to finish an internship at Pilchuck Veterinary Hospital in Snohomish, WA.
 Recently Dr. Bork became certified in veterinary medical acupuncture and myofascial trigger point release.
 Acupuncture is a physical medicine that can help with many problems that pets face.
-With acupuncture, among other modalities, she is able to pursue her interest in helping pets live pain free lives.
+With acupuncture, among other modalities, she is able to pursue her interest in helping pets live pain-free lives.
 You may see Dr. Bork walking to work as she resides in the village with her husband.
-She also has some furry friends; three dogs: Pedro, Quin and Remy.
-And three cats: Harley, Maxwell and Flip.
+She also has some furry friends; three dogs: Pedro, Quin, and Remy.
+And cats: Maxwell and Flip.

-Born and raised in Hamilton, Ontario, Dr. McFarlane holds a Bachelor of Science from the University of Guelph focusing in animal and cellular biology.
+Born and raised in Hamilton, Ontario, Dr. McFarlane holds a Bachelor of Science from the University of Guelph focusing on animal and cellular biology.
 Dr. McFarlane then received his Doctor of Veterinary Medicine from the Ontario Veterinary College.
-He holds special interest in surgery, orthopedics, ultrasound and oncology.
+He holds a special interest in surgery, orthopedics, ultrasound, and oncology.
 When he is not working at the Village Veterinary Clinic of Hamburg, Dr. McFarlane is a sports fanatic, as well as an avid musician and vocalist.
-He also likes to spend time outdoors with his dog Parker or cuddled up with his cats Ella, Phanee and Miles.
+He also likes to spend time outdoors with his dog Parker or cuddled up with his cats Ella, Phanee, and Miles.

 Dr. Reiller grew up in Western NY.
 He realized a love for animals and a desire to be a veterinarian at a very early age (around 6 or 7).
 He loves your pets nearly as much as you do.
 He and his wife are hobby farmers, vegetable growers, and bee keepers.
 They currently have several goats, a pony, a llama, chickens, two dogs, seven cats, a rabbit, and a turtle.